Cluster algebraic interpretation of infinite friezes: Introduction

 More recently, Caldero and Chapoton in~\cite{CC06} showed that finite frieze patterns appear in the context of Fomin--Zelevinsky cluster algebras~\cite{FZ02} of type $A$.
 Carroll and Price in~\cite{CP03} gave an expansion formula for cluster variables of type $A$ in terms of BCI tuples (see Fig.~\ref{fig:bci_trail}).
 Enumerating BCI tuples is equivalent to counting perfect matchings in a bipartite graph whose nodes are the triangles and vertices of (resp. a snake graph associated to) a triangulation; see Sec.~2 (resp.
 Sec.~4) of~\cite{Pro05}.

 A frieze is said to be \emph{infinite} if it is not bounded below by a row of $1$s.
+An infinite frieze is said to be \emph{periodic} if there exists an integer $n \geq 1$ such that each row is invariant under horizontal translation by $n$, i.e. $\mathcal{F}_{ij} = \mathcal{F}_{i+n,j+n}$ for all $i \leq j$.
 Infinite friezes of positive integers arising from once-punctured {\disks} were introduced in~\cite{Tsc15} by Tschabold.
 Given an ideal triangulation $T$ (in the sense of~\cite{FST08}) of a once-punctured {\disk} with $n$ marked boundary vertices labeled $v_1,v_ 2, \ldots, v_n$ counterclockwise around the boundary, we can count the number of BCI tuples in a similar way, see Fig.~\ref{fig:puncturedpentagon}.

 In~\cite{BPT16}, Baur, Parsons, and Tschabold went further and gave a complete characterization of infinite friezes of positive integers via triangulations of quotients of an infinite strip in the plane.
 In this classification, periodic friezes arise from triangulations of the annulus or of the once-punctured disk (which can be thought of as a quotient of the infinite strip), see Fig.~\ref{fig:disc_as_AT}.
 An infinite frieze is said to be of type $D$ or type $\tilde{A}$, if it arises from a once-punctured {\disk} or annulus, respectively.
-Related work on friezes of type D and $\tilde{A}$ include~\cite{Sch08Dn, BM09, ARS10,BR10,Smi15,BFPT16,FP16}.
+Related work on friezes of type D and $\tilde{A}$ include~\cite{Sch08Dn, BM09, ARS10,BR10,Smi15,BFPT16,FP16,GS18}.